-- They are task-oriented, productive, and focused
+- Task-oriented, productive, and focused

-- They are big-picture thinkers
+- Big-picture thinkers

-- They are intellectually curious and skeptical
+- Intellectually curious and skeptical

-- They are strategically minded
+- Strategically minded

 Independence, variety, and creative challenges are all things that inspire ENTJs in the workplace.
-They crave a career that will challenge their mind and intellectual curiosity.
+Because of this, they crave a career that will challenge their mind and curiosity.
 Working with complex and difficult problems doesn’t overwhelm them, and brainstorming is a welcome activity.
 They want to improve their workplace by implementing visionary strategies.
 Setting and meeting goals, competing with other people or businesses, and taking charge are all things that keep them motivated.
 They enjoy a career that will introduce them to a variety of people and situations and might even allow them to travel abroad.
 More than anything, they want the freedom to change things, make systems more effective, and propel a business towards higher output and effectiveness.

 Career Suggestions: Executive, Project manager, Stockbroker, Venture capitalist, Business consultant, Attorney, Surgeon, Information and design architect, Entrepreneur, Networking specialist.